-ANN ARBOR, Mich. - Global public health organization NSF International today announced that Crowe LLP, an accounting, consulting and technology firm, and the sustainability consulting firms ISOS Group and Brightworks Sustainability, will participate in a pilot program for organizations seeking certification to the American National Standard for sustainability and environmental, social and governance (ESG) practices in the professional services sector, NSF/ANSI 391.1: General Sustainability Assessment Criteria for Professional Services.
+ANN ARBOR, Mich. - Global public health organization NSF today announced that Crowe LLP, an accounting, consulting and technology firm, and the sustainability consulting firms ISOS Group and Brightworks Sustainability, will participate in a pilot program for organizations seeking certification to the American National Standard for sustainability and environmental, social and governance (ESG) practices in the professional services sector, NSF/ANSI 391.1: General Sustainability Assessment Criteria for Professional Services.
 The Nasdaq Stock Market and the Sacramento Municipal Utility District (SMUD), a not-for-profit electric service provider in Northern California, are also participating in the pilot.

 “We’re excited for Crowe to be a part of this pilot, as we know the importance and overall impact of ESG,” said Julie Wood, Chief People Officer and Chair of Crowe’s corporate responsibility committee.
 “At Crowe, our values and purpose shape our business decisions.
 Our commitment to sustainable business practices extends to the organizations, vendors and communities that we choose to work with.”

 The NSF/ANSI 391.1 standard established criteria for evaluating professional services providers’ environmental, social, governance (ESG) and supply chain impacts.
 Similar to the LEED green building rating system, the professional services standard uses a point system.
 Certification to the standard will help firms demonstrate their commitment to sustainable and ethical business practices.